San Jose Could Lose $744K in Annual Revenue by Offering Tow Companies Big Breaks in Fees

 The City Council on Tuesday will vote on whether to approve the deal, which would still require City Towing to gradually pay back the amount it has withheld since last year.

 That a company could renege on its contract and get a de facto raise came as a shock to Art Amirkhas, owner of Morris & Sons Towing, a company that is not part of the city’s tow rotation.
-Amirkhas said that City Towing should have anticipated higher costs for RV disposal and labor along with declines in scrap metal prices and lien sales.
+Amirkhas said that City Towing should have anticipated higher RV disposal costs and labor rates along with declines in scrap metal prices and lien sales.

 “They are costs Morris certainly accounts for, and I am confident that if Morris were serving on the city rotation, we would be able to do so efficiently and maintain a profitable business model under the city’s set terms without declaring any hardship or committing similar breach,” he wrote in a letter to the council.
 “Perhaps the problem isn’t the increased costs cited by City Towing, but the management of the businesses with whom the city is contracted.”